bmartinez77/MtzMaterials/README.md

 A perf board was designed to fit inside of a #D printed box used to fit all of the components inside.
 The perfboard was built off of a breadboard prototype built from the circuit design.
 ![IMG_4487 HEIC](https://user-images.githubusercontent.com/91274130/234452461-1c86d9be-b1df-4012-8c1e-d991914d2c1d.png)

 This is the back side of the perfboard.
 It shows where all the wires are connected to specfic pins.
 This was built with the mapping diagram.
+I decided to have a common power and ground to the perfboard.
+This allowed me to distribute power from the Arduino to the perfboard.
+Which connects to the LCD screen, and a resister used fro the brightness, as well distributing power to the HX711 module.
+As shown by the black (ground) and red (power) cables.
 ![IMG_4488 HEIC](https://user-images.githubusercontent.com/91274130/234452404-9ff9ad77-8e92-48be-867a-699aee171116.png)